How to Connect Two Routers properly

 Find a gateway IP address if you don’t have it already.
 If you know about it, skip the following step and go to configuration.

-To find gateway IP address:
+To find the gateway IP address:

 CONFIGURATION: